rsdoiel/antenna/archives/2025/science_and_technology_2025.22.md

 ## China accuses Taiwan of running five feeble APT gangs, with US help

-date: 2025-06-05, updated: 2025-06-05, from: The Register (UK I.T.
+date: 2025-06-05, updated: 2025-06-07, from: The Register (UK I.T.
 News)

-<h4>The authors who claimed America hacked itself to discredit Beijing are back with another report</h4> <p>Beijing complains it’s under relentless attack by the equivalent of an ant trying to shake a tree China’s National Computer Virus Emergency Response Center on Thursday published a report in which it claims Taiwan targeted it with a years-long but feeble cyber offensive, backed by the USA.…</p>
+<h4>The authors who claimed America hacked itself to discredit Beijing are back with another report</h4> <p>China’s National Computer Virus Emergency Response Center on Thursday published a report in which it claims Taiwan targeted it with a years-long cyber offensive, backed by the USA, but which was so feeble Beijing complains compared it to an ant trying to shake a tree .…</p>

 <br>